willghatch/vzsh/README.md

 This module sets up the cdr (cd to recent directory) function that is explained in the zsh docs.
 It is simply a convenient setup ready to source.

+- VZSH_CDR_FILE_STYLE - if set to "multiple", a style is set to keep recent dir history split up by tty.
+If set to "none", no style is set.
+If not set, a style is set to put the recent dirs in VZSH_CACHE/recent-dirs/recent

 zaw-sources
 -----------